bdipshikha/Restaurant/README.md

 Further more,
 1. He can create a category and will be able to add dishes into the category.
-2. He can see all the dishes under a category.
+2. He can see all the dishes under a category by clicking the category name.
 3. He can edit the name of category or delete the category.

 To download to local machine, please see the following instruction:

 1. In the terminal, go to the folder where you want to download the project.
-2. Type "git clone git@github.com:bdipshikha/project-2.git" and press enter and the files will be downloaded into your computer with all the required node modules.
+2. Type "git clone git@github.com:bdipshikha/Restaurant.git" and press enter and the files will be downloaded into your computer with all the required node modules.

 NPM modules used are :
 1. Express